Frequently asked questions

 Mosman Council is allowing the Mini-Mos team to place the traditional signage, including directional arrows, around all three fun run courses from 1-28 November.
 However, there will be no marshals, street closures etc in place as per the traditional event.

 The 5km and 10km race routes are largely unchanged for 2020.
-Course maps will be posted in the coming weeks.
+Course maps can be found here:

 The 2km event will be a signposted course around Rawson Oval and Georges Heights.
 This course has been designed with the safety of runners and the broader community in mind and will have clear directional signage at all relevant points.